John Prokop

-John Prokop (born May 13, 2001) is an American professional ice hockey defenceman for the Toronto Marlies of the American Hockey League (AHL) while under contract to the Toronto Maple Leafs of the National Hockey League (NHL).
+John Prokop (born May 13, 2001) is an American professional ice hockey defenceman for the Milwaukee Admirals of the American Hockey League (AHL).
 He played college ice hockey at Union College.

 Playing career

 Junior

 Prokop began his junior career with the Omaha Lancers of the United States Hockey League (USHL) during the 2018–19 season, where he recorded four assists in 25 games.
 During the 2019–20 season, he started the season with the Muskegon Lumberjacks where he recorded one goal and one assist in 11 games.
 On November 14, 2019, he was traded to the Green Bay Gamblers in exchange for Dylan Wendt.
 He recorded one goal and six assists in 30 games for the Gamblers.
 He was named to the 2019 USHL/NHL Top Prospects Game.
 He then played two seasons for the Des Moines Buccaneers.
 During the 2020–21 season, he recorded one goal and 11 assists in 46 games.
 During the 2021–22 season, he recorded one goal and 14 assists in 58 games.